 Stephen holds a BS in Architecture from The Ohio State University and is a proudly uncertified SCRUM Master.

 For a comprehensive list of Community and Educational Activities Stephen has been involved in, see this page.

-Currently a Principal Software Engineer for the Technology, Evangelism, and Development (TED) Team within Microsoft Corporation, Stephen brings his varied 20-plus-years of experience in software and technology to assist select Microsoft Partner organizations in their adoption of cutting-edge and pre-release Microsoft developer products and technologies.
+Currently a Principal Software Engineer for the Commercial Software Engineering (CSE) Team within Microsoft Corporation, Stephen brings his varied 25-plus-years of experience in software and technology to assist select Microsoft Partner organizations in their adoption of cutting-edge and pre-release Microsoft developer products and technologies.

 Stephen is also an active contributor to several other .NET Open-Source Software projects including NHibernate, Spring.NET, NDbUnit, Common.Logging, and others.
 Stephen is also a past Microsoft MVP award recipient, a member of the ASP Insiders and Visual C# Insiders, and formerly held the office of the Vice President of INETA, North America.